ninjakappa007/ninjakappa007/README.md

-- 👋 Hi, I’m @ninjakappa007
+- 👋 Hi, I’m Ashu .
--  Currently am new to Programing and currently learning java and trying to get into web devlopment.
+-  Currently am new to Programing and currently learning MERN and trying to get into web devlopment.
 -  if you guys have any suggestion or colabs reach to me on ashutoshnayak410@gmail.com.

 <!---